Your credit scores affect many important aspects of your life. From the moment you open your first charge account, you enter into the world of credit.

 How is the credit score calculated?

-A consumer’s credit score is calculated using five pieces of information:
+Credit scores are calculated using five pieces of information:

 - Payment history